MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-transform-kql-database.md

 ## Apply update policy

 In this step, you apply an update policy to the target table to transform the data.
-The update policy uses the stored function *ParseBikePointID()* to parse the *BikepointID* column.
+The update policy uses the stored function *TransformRawData()* to parse the *BikepointID* column and adds two new calculated columns.

 1. From the menu ribbon, select **Database**.
 1. Select **+ New** > **Table update policy**.